adamsilver/fdpb/registration.md

 - Do we really need first and last name.

 - highligh, a highlight is to show something different from the norm.
 Optional fields are different from the norm so mark those.
 Jessica Enders.

-## Combining first and last name

-No. Tis complicated.

 ## Label and input position